vuestorefront/storefront-ui/packages/vue/docs/contributing/coding-guidelines.md

 * Props should be used to fulfil most common use case
 * Instead of providing multiple props and configurations for different use cases try to add slots with general usage
 * Slots are also meant to be used for markup **replacement**.
 In other words every default markup **should be replacable** with slots.
+* Always provide proper slot-scope.
+For example when we have pagination component with slot `next` allowing to replace arrow to next page we would like to provide things like  `next()` function or `canGoFurther` variable.
+Then if someone will choose to replace slot content with his/her own it's much easier to know how to keep same behavior.

 3. One slot is usually a **single** BEM element.
 4. **DO NOT** use props for setting properties that can be set by css (except for background images).